noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ---
 ## Executive Summary

-This report has been prepared for COFFEE CUP COMPANY to determine its viability to develop into a business in a competitive enviroment.
+This report has been prepared for COFFEE CUP COMPANY to determine its viability to develop into a business in a competitive environment.
 This report will:
-- Explore innovation thoeries and entrapeneuruial innovation
+- Explore innovation theories and entrepreneurial innovation